Xandaros/evolve/README.md

 Troubleshooting
 ===============

-Problem: `Hook 'PlayerSpawn' in plugin 'Player Info' failed with error` or similar.
-Evolve not working at all.
+Problem: Evolve not working at all.
 Solution: You most likely didn't install vON correctly.
 Make sure you have a file "von.lua" in `addons/evolve/lua/includes/ev_von/`.
 If not, see the installation tutorial above and read it carefully.